swup/docs/docs/plugins/preload-plugin.md

 Plugin adds two methods to the swup instance - `preloadPage` and `preloadPages`.
 `preloadPage` accepts URL path and returns a promise describing loading of the page.
 `preloadPages` scans DOM for links with `[data-swup-preload]` attribute and calls `preloadPage` for each URL.

+Plugin also adds `pagePreloaded` and `hoverLink` events to swup, that can be listened to with `on` method.